This post is an article on how to get White House tour tickets, plus tips for planning your visit, such as tips for dealing with security.

 The type of helicopter is often a VH-3D Sea King:

 or the VH-60N "WhiteHawk"

-Within the White House Visitor Center, you can watch a 14 minute film that takes you inside the White House and the lives of the First Families.
-Even though this theater is in the back of the visitor center, we recommend watching it first.
+Within the White House Visitor Center, you can watch a 14-minute film that takes you inside the White House and the lives of the First Families.

 VISITOR TIP: The White House Visitor Center has a great gift shop.
 There is also a gift shop at 701 15th St NW called White House Gifts.
 Here can take a photo of yourself sitting behind a replica of the Presidential desk in the Oval Office!